matteomanca/matteomanca/content/activities/icwsm/index.md

 ---
-title: PC member of the of RecSys2019 (ACM Conference on Recommender Systems).
+title: PC member of the of  ICWSM-18, ICWSM-17, ICWSM-16 (International AAAI Conference on Web and Social Media).
 subtitle: PC member
 summary: PC member
 authors: